Monarch of The Glen 1851 | Oil Painting Reproduction

 Why are Edwin Landseer's paintings famous?

-Landseer's stag paintings are observed in incredible detail, emerging from his regular sporting trips to the Scottish Highlands.
-They include stunning works such as The Highland Nurses and Highland Deer
+Edwin Landseer's stag paintings are observed in incredible detail, emerging from his regular sporting trips to the Scottish Highlands.
+They include stunning works such as The Highland Nurses and Highland Deer.
+Problematically, however, stag hunting by the English upper classes played a fundamental role in the Highland Clearances.
+The painting symbolizes the prioritization of rich Englishmen’s sports pursuits over Scottish lives, adding an extra layer of meaning to the artwork.

-On Henry Eaton’s death, it sold for £7,245 at Christie’s Auction House, London, in 1892.
+On Henry Eaton’s death in 1892, the painting sold for £7,245 at Christie’s Auction House, London.
 After this, the painting passed hands multiple times before returning to Christie’s in 1916.
-Purchased by Pears Soap Company (for £5,250), it featured in much of their advertising.
+Purchased by Pears Soap Company for £5,250, it is featured in much of their advertising.
+Pears later sold the painting to John Dewar and Sons distillery, where the stag became their whisky trademark.
+This Glenfiddich whisky company still uses the Landseer's stag logo today.

 Although valued at £8 million, Diageo promised to sell the Monarch of the Glen to the National Gallery of Scotland.
 For the deal, they just had to raise half the purchase price.
 A successful funding campaign secured the painting’s place for the nation.